 Louise Maximiliane (1752–1824)

 Brought up in a Belgian convent, Louise Maximiliane was later gripped by the impulses of the Enlightenment.
 She had prospects of attaining the title of queen, suffered through a failing marriage and had several partners in life.

 Augusta Louise was raised a Pietist and placed in a former Cistercian convent.
 She learned English with the aid of an English Bible and was fascinated with Johann Wolfgang von Goethe and his novel “The Sorrows of Young Werther.”
 While the work contains numerous parallels to the Bible, some passages display violations of Christian doctrine.

-Magdalene served as the abbess of Drübeck Abbey for 47 years.
+Magdalene served as the abbess of Drübeck Abbey for forty-seven years.
 She experienced the German Empire, World War I, the loss of the nobility’s sovereign rights, National Socialism (Nazism), World War II and the establishment of East Germany.